devtolu/SQL-Projects/README.md

 <b>Outputs:</b>

 Detailed SQL scripts with in-line comments in .sql format.
-See attached SQL file below :
+See the link to the SQL file below :

 Data Source : The data was put together for the analysis, hypothetically a bicycle manufacturing company.